Habitat

 LeConte’s Sparrows are extremely secretive, spending almost all of their time under cover of dense vegetation.
 On the breeding grounds, nests are often clumped near to each other in patches of appropriate habitat.
 Males sing from covered perches, and sometimes sing in flight.
 Mated pairs are socially monogamous, but it's not known how often individuals mate outside the pair.
 LeConte’s Sparrows seem to maintain territories in the winter as well, though their density is higher (and territories smaller) than on the breeding grounds.

-LeConte's Sparrow numbers declined by about 2.6% per year between 1966 and 2015, according to the North American Breeding Bird Survey.
-This annual estimate works out to a cumulative decline of 73% in that time.
-Partners in Flight estimates a global breeding population of 5.1 million, ranks the species a 13 out of 20 on the Continental Concern Score, and places it on the Yellow Watch List for species with declining populations.
-If the current rate of decline continues, LeConte’s Sparrow will lose another half of its population by 2060.
+The 2025 State of the Birds report lists LeConte's Sparrow as an Orange Alert Tipping Point species, meaning that it has lost more than 50% of its population in the past 50 years and has shown accelerated declines within the past decade.
+According to the North American Breeding Bird Survey, this species declined by an estimated 1.7% per year between 1966 and 2023, resulting in a cumulative decline of 64% over that period.
+Partners in Flight estimates a global breeding population of 5.1 million individuals and rates the species 13 out of 20 on the Continental Concern Score.
 The largest threat to LeConte’s Sparrow populations in the future is habitat degradation.
 Since LeConte’s Sparrow requires areas with tall grasses and little woody vegetation, periodic disturbances like fire or haying are necessary to arrest succession and prevent encroachment of woody plants.
 There are no management strategies in place for LeConte’s Sparrow specifically, but any grassland protection combined with appropriate management will likely benefit this species.

 Lowther, Peter E. (2005).
 LeConte's Sparrow (Ammodramus leconteii), version 2.0.
 In The Birds of North America (P. G. Rodewald, editor).
 Cornell Lab of Ornithology, Ithaca, New York, USA.